Non-scarring hair loss: Treatment

 The two common surgical methods to treat hair loss are hair transplantation and scalp reduction.
 Hair transplantation involves the transfer of intact growing hair follicles from areas such as the back of the head to balding spots.
 This occurs in multiple visits as the number of transplanted follicles increased to restore a natural look.
 Scalp reduction is a technique that removes balding spots of skin and stretches the remaining skin that has normal hair growth.
 This is typically only possible in the back and top of the head and may cover up to half of the balding area.

 Prognosis

-It is important to note that treatment response to hair loss may be unpredictable and variable depending on the cause.
+Treatment response to hair loss may be unpredictable and variable depending on the cause.
 8.5% of patients with alopecia totalis may achieve complete recovery.
 Certain conditions such as tinea capitis and trichotillomania usually respond once the infection or hair pulling behaviors are stopped.
 Despite this many patients will achieve at least a temporary or partial recovery of hair loss.